onedata/onedata-documentation/docs/user-guide/repository-crawlers.md

 via Onezone's OAI-PMH endpoint.

 ::: tip NOTE
-Repository crawlers are **independent python scripts** rather than a built-in Onedata component.
+Repository crawlers are **independent Python scripts** rather than a built-in Onedata component.
 They interact with Onedata exclusively through its public REST APIs and rely on standard Onedata mechanisms — [file registration][], [shares][], and (optionally) handle services to publish datasets as [public data][].